ChelseaIrizarry/ChelseaIrizarry.github.io/_posts/2016-12-13-jerkyll-flask-wordpress.markdown

 It is clear that the back-end or dashboard is more user friendly for those non-programmers wanting to own a site.
 A visible issue with this setup is that you cannot see any code making it difficult or impossible to attach addition databases to the site.

 Below is the back-end of this Jerkyll powered site.
 As you can see it is not as appealing to the eye as a WordPress site would be.
+Still, fairly simple to use, Jerkyl also allows you to create post or pages without writing in html or css.
+Using Jerkyll allows for html code to be accessible and adjustable to the needs of the programmer.
+Although there are no fancy tools such as spell-check Jerkyll is a very good choice for beginner web designers.

 ![Jerkyll Back-End](https://chelseairizarry.github.io/assets/article_images/powered/j_back.JPG)

 Lastly, the following is the back-end of a Flaskified site called Where In The World in which you can search different cities and countries within the database.
+This site can easily be altered in any way, given you know HTML and CSS.
+You have access to the raw code and must type information to be displayed onto the site in HTML.
+Databases can easily be attached using in a Python written server.

 ![Flask Back-End](https://chelseairizarry.github.io/assets/article_images/powered/f_back.JPG)

+Thus, all three are great methods for developing a website.
+Depending on your needs one or more of these options could benefit you on your quest to developing a website.